-During the casino's closure in 2020, significant steps were taken to address the impact of operating costs, including; the reduction of staffing to minimum levels as mandated by regulation or for the security and maintenance of the building, requesting relief from lenders to defer payments due in accordance with loan agreements, the negotiation of payment plans with vendors, and the participation in certain relief programs which were made available from various governmental agencies.
+During the casino's closure in 2020, significant steps were taken to mitigate its financial impact, including the reduction of staffing to minimum levels as mandated by regulation or for the security and maintenance of the building, requesting relief from lenders to defer payments due in accordance with loan agreements, the negotiation of payment plans with vendors, and the participation in certain relief programs which were made available from various governmental agencies.

 In the first quarter of 2020, the Company put its insurance carriers on notice of damages resulting from the closure and COVID-19.
 In the third quarter of 2020, after reopening, the Company submitted its claim for damages.
 In response, the insurance carrier agreed to pay \$850 related to one specific provision of the policy, which amount was received and accounted for in the first quarter of 2021.
 However, all other aspects of the claim were denied.
 During the first quarter of 2021, the Company filed a lawsuit in response to the denial and, as of the date of this report, that lawsuit is pending.
+In addition, Defendants filed a Motion to Dismiss and the Company prevailed.
+Thereafter, Defendants filed an appeal of the court's decision regarding the Motion to Dismiss, and that appeal is pending.

-Although its duration and significance are uncertain, the Company expects COVID-19 will continue to have an impact on its business and results of operations.
+Although its duration and significance are uncertain, the Company expects the COVID-19 pandemic will continue to have an impact on its business and results of operations, which impact includes, but is not limited to, staffing challenges and supply chain issues.